learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 ## Reduce

-Now it's time to figure out how much money BuyStuff would make from selling one of all of it's items after they've reduced their inventory.
-Use a reduce method with a lambda function to to add up all of the values in the RDD.
+Now it's time to figure out how much money BuyStuff would make from selling one of all of its items after they've reduced their inventory.
+Use a reduce method with a lambda function to add up all of the values in the RDD.
 Your lambda function should have two variables.

 ```python